Battle of the Scheldt Estuary

 ww2dbaseAfter a month of fighting, the Allied victory came at a high cost of 12,873 casualties among the veterans of Falaise and Caen, half of them Canadian.
 Meanwhile, the victors captured 41,043 prisoners.
 With the hostile forces cleared from the area, time-consuming mine-clearing operations could finally begin.
 Antwerp opened as an Allied port on 28 Nov.
 "The end of Nazism was in clear view when the first ship moved unmolested up the Scheldt", said Eisenhower.
 This first vessel to arrive at Antwerp was appropriately the Canadian-built freighter Fort Cataraqui.
 The gallantry that the Canadian soldiers had shown amidst fierce fighting earned utmost respect of Montgomery.
 "The Canadians have proved themselves magnificent fighters.
 Clearing the Scheldt was a job that could have been done only by first-rate troops.
 Second-rate troops would have failed."

-ww2dbaseBefore the estuary operation completed, German V-1 and V-2 missions started to attack the port city of Antwerp.
+ww2dbaseBefore the estuary operation completed, German V-1 and V-2 weapons started to attack the port city of Antwerp.
 V-2s particularly caused considerable damage to the city, interrupting communications.
 However, the citizens of Antwerp "sustained these attacks unflinchingly", recalled Eisenhower.
-Despite the serious civilian deaths, Dutch citizens assisted wholeheartedly to transform Antwerp into "the northern bulwark of [the Allies'] entire logistical system."
+Despite the serious civilian deaths, Belgian citizens assisted wholeheartedly to transform Antwerp into "the northern bulwark of [the Allies'] entire logistical system."